django-cms/django-cms/docs/getting_started/configuration.rst

 redirect_on_fallback
 --------------------

-If a page is not available should there be a redirect to a language that is, or should the content be displayed in the other language in this page?
+Determines behaviour when the preferred language is not available.
+If ``True``, will redirect to the URL of the same page in the fallback language.
+If ``False``, the content will be displayed in the fallback language, but there will be no redirect.

 Type: Boolean
 Default:``True``